 The University celebrates its annual Foundation Day in the first week of every January to commemorate the commencement of the take-off of the university at Magodo, Lagos on January 7, 2008.
 The maiden Foundation Day Lecture was delivered on January 21, 2009 by Professor Julius Okojie, the Executive Secretary of the National Universities Commission (NUC) while that of 2011 was delivered on January 21, 2011 by Professor Jacob K. Olupona, MNOM, of Harvard University.
 On January 21, 2013, Mr. J. Oguniyi Otunla, FCA, the Accountant – General of the Federation delivered another Foundation Day Lecture.

-Another major milestone in the development of the university is the University’s first inaugural lecture, titled ‘Communicating An Implosion: Signs and Wander, Popular Culture and the Crumbling of Empire’, which was delivered on Tuesday, April 9, 2013 by Professor Nosa Owens-Ibie, Head of Department of Mass Communication.
+Another major milestone in the development of the university is the University’s first inaugural lecture, titled ‘Communicating An Implosion: Signs and Wander, Popular Culture and the Crumbling of Empire’, which was delivered on Tuesday, April 9, 2013 by Professor Nosa Owens-Ibie, Head of Department of Mass Communication at that time.

-In terms of infrastructure projects, the university has virtually completed its bakery and factory buildings, and the enterprises are to commence production soon.
-The printery, for which the equipment has been procured, will take off at the same time.
-Work has commenced on the Professor Idowu Sobowale International School of Mass Communication complex, which on completion, will facilitate the realization of the university’s objective of becoming the leading professional and postgraduate media training centre in Nigeria.
-A modern sports complex is also being developed to provide adequate facilities for the wholesome development for staff and students.
+In terms of infrastructure projects, the university has completed its bakery and factory buildings, and the enterprises has commenced production.
+The University press, for which the equipment has been procured, have started production.
+The Professor Idowu Sobowale International School of Mass Communication complex have been completed, have facilitated the realization of the university’s objective of becoming the leading professional and postgraduate media training centre in Nigeria.
+A modern sports complex is under construction to provide adequate facilities for the wholesome development for staff and students.

 The laboratories in the College of Pure and Applied Sciences (COPAS) are fully equipped.
-The Mass Communication and Architecture studios are also fully equipped with modern equipments.
+The Mass Communication and Architecture studios are also fully equipped with ultra modern facilities.